Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-11-11-trees-adventure-park-a-review-contains-middle-aged-humiliation.md

 ## 11th November 2014

-<p align="center">Disclosure: The family visited Trees Adventure as guests of the Park,   but all opinions are my own.</p>
+align="center">Disclosure: The family visited Trees Adventure as guests of the Park,   but all opinions are my own.

 Last weekend,   I questioned my life choices.
 I was standing on a timber platform five metres above the ground,   wearing a safety harness and contemplating the swaying obstacle course before me.
 It was being buffeted by a considerable wind, and I had no way out but the way through,  as they say.